ataberk320/autumnos-mobile/README.md

 * Michael Scott on weather clock widget
 * Gravity 0 (floating icons on home page)
 * Kernel hacking (sysrq)
+* UI crashing feature when an error occurs
 --------------------------
 # Compiling
 To compile all image: make -j$(nproc).
 For improve compiling performance use ```make -j$(nproc)/2```